banbar/GMT-456-GIS-Programming/Midterm_Project.md

 Fork the course’s [**GitHub page**](https://github.com/banbar/GMT-456-GIS-Programming).
 You may start investigating the QGIS plugin under the `save_attributes/` folder.

+**Always work on your GitHub Classroom repo while doing your midterm project**.

 The GUI of the plugin is as follows:

 ![](/img/gui_save_attributes.png)